finziamit/DeliveryApp/README.md

 #### App's activities:

-* ##### Main screen - Where you can see list of your orders and below the list you can find a search bar, order add button and order delete button.
+* ##### Main screen - Where you can see list of your orders and below the list you can find a search bar and order creation button.
-* ##### Order screen - This screen pops up when you click on an order from the main screen and contains a short summary of your order along side order details button, shipment details button and edit order button.
+* ##### Edit screen - This screen pops up when you click on an order from the main screen's RecyclerView and contains some EditText fields filled with chosen order field data along side order details button, shipment details button, order delete button and edit order button (the edit order button is there to confirm changes made in the app).
 * ##### Order Details screen - In this screen you can find details about the selected order such as product's name, order date and much more.
 * ##### Shipment Details screen - In this screen, similar to 'Order Details screen' you can find details about selected order's shipment.
 * ##### Add Order screen - A screen with EditText fields where you can place a new order using your desired details.
-* ##### Edit Order screen - A screen with EditText fields already filled with selected order details where you can edit the data you want.

 feel free to follow!